trycoon/liam-esp/README.md

 TODO: Multithreading on ESP32, processable.h-interface and let each class use this one instead: https://github.com/copercini/esp32-iot-examples/blob/master/multiloop/multiloop.ino, if not working then look at this: https://www.arduino.cc/en/Reference/Scheduler or this (works even in Arduino-mode): http://www.freertos.org/a00125.html

-TODO: save and load settings from Preference: https://github.com/espressif/arduino-esp32/blob/master/libraries/Preferences/examples/StartCounter/StartCounter.ino
+TODO: save and load settings from Preference, save statechanges in state_controller so we can continue after reboot: https://github.com/espressif/arduino-esp32/blob/master/libraries/Preferences/examples/StartCounter/StartCounter.ino

 TODO: see this for inspiration: https://bitbucket.org/xoseperez/espurna/src/e6e9f9d6d4bd16005446e08b98d47c6cd254ad16?at=master